 Differences Between PRS vs Schecter Guitars

 What are the main differences between PRS and Schecter guitars?
-This section compares both brands regarding sound quality, build, looks, playability, and music style.
+This section compares both brands.
+Specifically regarding sound quality, build, looks, playability, and music style.

 Schecter’s humbucker pickups are usually made for metal and modern rock tones.
 These high-quality pickups include the Brimstone and Apocalypse sets.
 Their San Andreas pickup is also of good quality, providing the tone with a mid-range boost.

 Schecter also has EMG pickups on some of their guitars, such as the Hellraiser model.
 This guitar is designed specifically for saturated metal distortion.
-But regardless of the distortion, their pickups will always shine in terms of their unique tonal characteristics.
+But regardless, their pickups will always shine because of their unique tonal characteristics.

-On the other hand, PRS core model guitars have their pickups hand-wound by a group of talented professionals in their Maryland plant.
-Paul Reed Smith also carefully selects each pickup part (e.g., wire and bobbin) since he demands nothing less than the best for his guitars.
+On the other hand, PRS core model guitars have their pickups hand-wound.
+This is done by a group of talented professionals in their Maryland plant.
+Paul Reed Smith also carefully selects each pickup part.
+Things like wire and bobbins.
+Since he demands nothing less than the best for his guitars.

 PRS makes a wide variety of pickups, so musicians can find the tone they’re looking for.
 PRS guitars can offer a wide range of tones depending on the model and modifications.
 In that case, since so many of them sound different, it is challenging to identify the PRS signature tone.

-Over the past few years, Schecter has significantly improved the quality of their hardware, electronics, and wood selection.
+Over the past few years, Schecter has significantly improved their quality.
+This is done with their hardware, electronics, and wood selection.
 In short, Schecter guitars are well-built.